manuelbieh/react-ssr-setup/README.md

 -   General Setup
     -   🔥 Babel 7
-    -   🔥 Webpack 4
+    -   📦 Webpack 4
     -   🔥 ESLint 5 (with a set of custom rules which may be mostly identical to AirBnB with some personal flavor added)
-    -   🔥 Flow Type
+    -   🔥 TypeScript (via Babel)
     -   🔥 Prettier
     -   🔥 Jest 24
     -   ✅ Server Side Rendering with Express